bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 ![buttons](buttons.png)

 As the example shows, there are some small external differences between buttons.
-With the DRY principle, we are talking about entities that are functionally similar but have different formatting.
+The DRY principle addresses entities that are functionally similar but have different formatting.

 There isn't any reason to combine different types of blocks just because they have, for instance, the same color or size.